vitaliyolnk/RoadStatus/RoadStatus/README.md

 ## Unit tests

-The application was developed using TDD and MSTest.
+The application was developed using TDD, MSTest and NSubstitutes.
 An attempt with BDD was made but abandoned due to .Net Core 2 and SpecFlow incompatibility.

 ### To run unit tests